Matching family tree profiles for Frances Amelia Eubank Smith

-My mother said that her father came to visit the family only one time after deserting her mother, and it was when she was about 14 years old when she, her mother and siblings had moved to Los Angeles around 1924.
+My mother said that her father came to visit the family only one other time after deserting her mother, and it was when she was about 14 years old when she, her mother, and siblings were living in Los Angeles around 1924 or 1925.

 I remember my mother telling me a story about the time when she saved the lives of her brother and sister when they were swimming in the Kern River near Bakersfield.
 The current was very swift, and it took my aunt and uncle downstream quickly, but somehow, my mother caught up with them and pulled them from the river.
-It's ironic that many years later her brother Jim was in the Navy during WWII and became a frog man, placing bombs on the hulls of Japanese ships during that time.
-He went on to become a great swimmer and even competed in Olympic Games, and swam with other famous swimmers of the day, including Johnny Weissmuller (Tarzan on TV), Esther Williams and Buster Crabbe.
+It's ironic that many years later her brother Jim was in the Navy during World War II and became a frog man, placing bombs on the hulls of Japanese ships during the war.
+He went on to become a great swimmer and even competed in Olympic Games, and swam with other famous swimmers of the day, including Johnny Weissmuller (who played Tarzan in the television series), Esther Williams and Buster Crabbe.

 After my grandmother, Evelyn, and her three children moved to Los Angeles in 1924, my mother attended public school through her first year of high school, and when she was about 15 years old went to cosmetology school, and got her license to practice that profession.
 She worked for Warner Brothers Studios in Culver City, doing the hair of famous movie stars and the wives of the stars.
 I remember she told me that she was never very impressed by these famous people, and she had to work very hard at her job.
 She told me about her boss, Mr. Deller, who made her work even when she was sick.

-She met my father, Halley Dale Smith, in the late 1920's or early 1930's, when they were introduced by mutual friends, and they were married in 1932 in Yuma, Arizona.
+She met my father, Halley Dale Smith, in the late 1920's or early 1930's, when they were introduced by mutual friends, and they were married July 3, 1932, in Yuma, Arizona.
 At the time my father was living at 728 Nowita Place in Venice, California, and my mother was living in Los Angeles, California.
 My father was working as a truck driver at the time of their marriage.
 They packed up their model T Ford with groceries and camping gear and drove to Yosemite for their honeymoon.
-I still have beautiful photos they took while they were there and I remember mama telling me that it cost only $5.00 for them to gas up the car and fill it with groceries for their week in Yosemite.
+I have beautiful photos they took while they were there, and remember mama telling me that it cost only $5.00 for them to gas up the car and fill it with groceries for their week in Yosemite.
 Of course, back in those days, you could go to a movie for only a dime.

 My parents were married for nineteen years when I finally came along on June 27, 1951, at 7:17 p.m., weighing 7 pounds, 7 ounces, at the St. Francis Hospital, in Lynwood, California.
 They had wanted to have a child for a very long time, but my mother had to have an operation to get pregnant.
 A few years later, she was told she could have no more children and had to have a hysterectomy.
 I think my dad really wanted a son, but I believe my mom was happy having only one child, a daughter.
 That is until I became a teenager and gave her a lot of grief, worry and heart ache!

 When I was a young child I remember my parents liked to go to the movies, but in order to avoid leaving me with a baby sitter, we would go to drive-in theaters instead.
-Momma would always make dinner to take with us to the drive-in and she would pack everything up in a picnic basket, including plates and silverware, and when we arrived and parked the car at the drive-in we would eat dinner.
+Mama would always make dinner to take with us to the drive-in and she would pack everything up in a picnic basket, including plates and silverware, and when we arrived and parked the car at the drive-in we would eat dinner.
 It was never anything fancy, but always scrumptious.
-She never made anything but home made dinners, simple things like weenies and baked beans, spaghetti and meat balls, Salisbury steak, Swiss steak, Chili or Stew, things like that.
-We would eat dinner, and then my parents would watch the movies.
-I would fight to stay awake long enough to see an entire movie, but that hardly ever happened and I would usually fall asleep in the back seat of the car.
+She never made anything but home made dinners, simple things like baked beans with hot dogs, spaghetti and meat balls, Salisbury steak, Swiss steak, chili or stew, things like that.
+We would eat dinner, my parents would watch the movies, I would fight to stay awake long enough to see an entire movie, but that hardly ever happened and I would usually fall asleep in the back seat of the car.

-My momma could bake a pie better than anyone I know, and her home made bread was wonderful--I still remember what it smelled like when she took it out of the oven.
+My mom could bake a pie better than anyone I know, and her home made bread was wonderful--I still remember what it smelled like when she took it out of the oven.
 Nothing better than freshly baked hot bread with butter and jam or a home made sandwich!
 One of my best friends from school, Chris, says she still blames my mother for making her love mayonnaise.
-When Chris would come over to my house after school, my mom would sometimes give us sandwiches on her freshly baked bread, usually made with her home made beef pot roast, and the bread was slathered with mayonnaise and sometimes mustard too They were delicious?
-And both Chris and I remember how good they tasted, and have to blame mom for making them taste so good with Best Foods Mayonnaise!
+When Chris would come over to my house after school, mom would sometimes make us sandwiches on her freshly baked bread, usually made with her home made beef pot roast, and the bread was slathered with mayonnaise.
+They were delicious!
+And both Chris and I remember how good they tasted, and we have to blame mom for making them taste so good with Best Foods Mayonnaise!

 Mom loved all flowers, trees and plants, and knew most of their botanical names.
 She especially loved roses, and in her garden in Wofford Heights, California, she had beautiful rose bushes in tiered rock wall gardens that she and my dad built themselves.
 Many people would drive by and stop to see all of her roses.
 They would tell her that her garden should have been featured in Better Homes & Garden magazine since her roses were so beautiful.